airmobisim/instant-airmobisim/README.txt

-Packer Template for building Instant Veins.
+Packer Template for building Instant AirMobiSim.

 This template may need a number of files to be present in the files/ subdirectory.
 See files/SHA1SUMS for a full list.